BenDanielGreep/pennylane-tech-test/README.md

 - **Logic Extraction**: Extracted logic from InvoiceShow, InvoiceCreate and InvoicesList into custom hooks, keeping business logic separated from rendering logic
 - **Component Separation**: Extracted the table component into its own directory in line with React principles

+### Added tech

+I had to install axios directly in order to get the app running - the API client wouldn't instantiate with the existing OpenAPIClient setup.
+I installed 'axe' for accessibility testing.
+I installed gh-pages for quick deployment to GitHub pages

 ## Potential Improvements